-- i.
-The Director of Campus Safety notifies the Vice President of Student Development and Campus Life (VPSDCL). - ii.
-VPSDCL will brief the President of the University as well as the Director of Communications and Marketing. - iii.
-The VPSDCL shall initiate whatever action she/ he deems appropriate under the circumstances in the best interest of the missing student.
+- 1. The Director of Campus Police and Safety notifies the Vice President of Student Affairs. - 2.
+Vice President of Student Affairs will brief the President of the University as well as the Director of Communications and Marketing. - 3.
+The Vice President of Student Affairs shall initiate whatever action she/ he deems appropriate under the circumstances in the best interest of the missing student.